11_2009

 +++++++++++++++++++++++++++++++++++++++++++++++++++

 It was asked by Actoral festival and the Frac Paca to combine a piece for News from the Near Future.
 Fiona Tan‘s video piece is made a collage of historic film and audio material.
 It tells of man’s ambivalent relationship with water as a force of nature.
-Drawing on the archives of the Amsterdam Film Museum, Tan composed a narrative crescendo starting off with idyllic impressions of the watery world and building to increasingly menacing scenarios of an unleashed nature.
+Drawing on the archives of the Amsterdam Film Museum, Tan composed a narrative crescendo starting with idyllic impressions of the watery world and building to increasingly menacing scenarios of an unleashed nature.
 Images of floods and churning seas, of wild winds and storms, parade before our eyes the destructive force of water.
 Tragedies at sea are reported in the style of old newsreels or radio shows, segueing into pictures of flooded cities that – as indicated in the work’s title – forebode future catastrophes.
-The cinematic repertoire of waves, tides and floods acts as an historical memory, presenting the sea as a metaphor for the flow of time.
+The cinematic repertoire of waves, tides, and floods acts as a historical memory, presenting the sea as a metaphor for the flow of time.